Scott wins by two strokes at Riviera, and this time it is official

 Rory McIlroy, who started the final round tied for the lead with Scott and Kuchar, was not a factor after a triple-bogey at the same fifth hole that Scott bungled.

-“They’re not coming easy for me these days so I’m going to savor this one.

-“It’s a great way to start (2020).
-This has to be my year.
-I can’t afford to let the next 10 years slip away.
-I have to make it happen now.”

-Scott finished at 11-under 273 for his 14th official PGA Tour victory, a total that includes the 2013 Masters at Augusta National.
+Scott finished at 11-under 273 for his 14th official PGA Tour victory.

-The total does not include his 36-hole result at Riviera in 2005, which was deemed unofficial after rain cut the tournament in half.

-Scott has also won 14 times internationally, including the Australian PGA Championship in December.
+That total does not include his 36-hole result at Riviera in 2005, which was deemed unofficial.
+He has also won 14 times internationally.

-While Scott celebrated, tournament host Tiger Woods shot 77 and finished last among those who made the cut, 22 shots behind Scott at a venue where he has never won.
+Tournament host Tiger Woods shot 77 and finished last among those who made the cut, 22 shots behind Scott.

-It is a different story for Scott, who said: “I’ve loved this place from day one.

-“It was tough out there today but the crowd I feel like they’re on my side here, believe it or not.”

-Reporting by Andrew Both in Cary, North Carolina; Editing by Christian Radnedge and Tom Hogue
+Reporting by Andrew Both in Cary, North Carolina; Editing by Christian Radnedge